Definition of Collectables

 Can your SMSF use Other Metal Brokers?

-No. ESUPERFUND Clients are not permitted to invest in Metals with Brokers other than our Permitted Broker.
+Yes.
+ESUPERFUND Clients are permitted to invest in Metals with Brokers other than our Preferred Broker.